 Bikes should be parked upright:

 - in the pedestrian zone of the sidewalks (leave a 6' pathway for people who are walking, rolling or strolling) OR

 - in the green zone next to the sidewalk (i.e. the planting strip if not landscaped)

 When parking your bike, do NOT block:

-- accessible parking zones
+- Accessible parking zones and associated loading zones;

 Also, please do not park your bike on private property, county parks or in a vehicle travel lane or bicycle lane.

-What is the Bike Share Pilot Program?
+What is the Bike Share Program?